kashishrajputt/JobTracker/README.md

-# 🧭 Job Tracker App
+# 🧭 Job Application Tracker App

 A simple Flask-based web application to help users track their job applications.
 Users can register, log in, and manage job entries with details such as company name, position, status, notes, and deadlines.